 Almost all of the GPG events are open to the public and we welcome anyone interested in learning more about permaculture.
 Some of our regular events include:

-- Weekly Lunch Meetings: gPg meets weekly on Tuesday at 11:45 a.m. (except for the 3rd Tuesday of the month) to discuss ongoing projects and support our members.
-The first Tuesday of the month lunch meeting includes a presentation or more formal learning experience while the other Tuesday lunch meetings are more informal and likely to include a variety of topics.
+- First Tuesday Lunch Meeting: gPg meets on the first Tuesday of the month at 11:45 a.m. to discuss ongoing projects and support our members.
+Meetings sometimes will include a presentation or more formal learning experience while others are more informal and likely to include a variety of topics.

 - gPg Noir: For those folks who can’t attend the lunch meetings, we meet at 7:00 pm the 3rd Tuesday of the month.
 Most of the meetings for 2017 will be held at the Elsewhere Museum on South Elm Street downtown unless otherwise noted.
 These meetings include a more formal presentation.
 You can see the topics of previous meetings on the gPg Noir page under the Get Involved! menu item.